 p) These sub-bands, except the frequencies referred to in Notes j), n) and o), may be used for the initial testing and the possible future introduction within the maritime mobile service of new digital technologies.
 Stations using these sub-bands for this purpose shall not cause harmful interference to, and shall not claim protection from, other stations operating in accordance with Article 5.

+pp) These sub-bands are also designated for the NAVDAT system as described in the most recent version of Recommendation ITU-R M.2058.

 SUP